 What is a DWI Assessment, and why do I need one?

-According to North Carolina DWI laws, if you are convicted of Driving While Impaired you are required to obtain a clinical substance abuse assessment.
-The assessment determines whether you will be recommended to complete a substance abuse education class (ADETS) or a treatment program (usually outpatient).
+According to North Carolina DWI laws, if you are convicted of Driving While Impaired you are required to obtain a clinical substance use assessment.
+The assessment determines whether you will be recommended to complete a substance use education class (ADETS) or a treatment program (usually outpatient).
 The assessment and subsequent recommendation requirements must be completed by an agency licensed to provide these services to DWI clients before NCDMV will reinstate your driver’s license at the end of your license revocation period.

 Technically, you are not required to get an assessment or start recommended services until after a conviction.
 However, it could be to your advantage to voluntarily start the process as soon as possible after an arrest.
 In my experience, many attorneys recommend their clients proceed with the assessment process before going to court for the following reasons.